 - Increase the number of Registered Apprenticeship (RA) opportunities in Pennsylvania.

 - Expand apprenticeship into non-traditional occupations and serve underrepresented populations.

 - Raise awareness about the benefits of Registered Apprenticeship and how to access them.

 - Advocate for apprenticeship as a premier solution to meeting workforce needs.

 - Provide programs the support and resources needed to align with PA standards and practices.

-Strategic Planning and Ecosystem Building: We help local areas create strategic plans and establish a regional approach to growing apprenticeship, and help plan and facilitate meetings among partners, employers, training providers as needed.
+- Strategic Planning and Ecosystem Building: Helping local areas create strategic plans and establish a regional approach to growing apprenticeship, and helping plan and facilitate meetings among partners, employers, training providers as needed;

-Knowledge Dissemination, Education, and Advocacy: This includes the creation and distribution of knowledge products specific to PA, sharing of best practices, and continuous advocacy in the form of formal support, representation, and presentations.
+- Knowledge Dissemination, Education, and Advocacy: This includes the creation and distribution of knowledge products specific to the PA processes, policy and standards, sharing of best practices, and continuous advocacy in the form of formal support, representation, and presentations;

-Funding Opportunities: We provide access and information related to federal and state funding opportunities available to support apprenticeship.
+- Funding Opportunities: Securing, managing, and distributing potential funding opportunities and providing access and information related to federal and state funding opportunities available to support apprenticeship.;

 - Ensuring Compliance with all PA Regulations, Standards, and Legislation: This includes staff performing ongoing checks and balances and quality assurance measures for everyday program operations as well as conducting formal audits/reviews one year following registration and every 5 years after that for all registered programs.